tekapo/show-current-template/readme.txt

 == Frequently Asked Questions ==

 = Does this plugin work with block themes? =
-No. This plugin is useless when using block themes.
+No. This plugin is useless when using block themes, and it shows a message that this plugin is useless when using block themes.

 = I don't see the toolbar. =
 Is the Toolbar (Show Toolbar when viewing site) option in your profile page is checked?